 Bonaparte's wife had a fear of sea voyages so that when he fled France in 1816, she remained in Europe - they did not see one another for the next twenty five years!
 During this time, Bonaparte took a mistress, Annette Savage

 Whether arriving by river or road, the first house encountered on the estate before reaching the chateau was the Lake Villa - a white house with green shutters - where Bonaparte's daughter, Zénaïde (1801-1854)

 lived with her husband (who was also her first cousin) Prince Charles Lucien Bonaparte

 .
 Joseph built an underground brick carriageway - one of many tunnels under the property - linking their house to his house, supposedly to make their carriage-drive more manageable during the cold winters.

 Between 1832 and 1837, Bonaparte removed to England to be closer to France since he had become the heir apparent/pretender to the Bonaparte dynasty.
 But, he returned to Point Breeze between 1837 and 1839 before finally leaving America to rejoin his wife in Europe.
 His wife, Julie, forgave him his indiscretions while his mistress in America, Annette, was paid handsomely to not

 publish her memoirs!Return to Europe

-Bonaparte died in Italy in 1844 when he bequeathed the Point Breeze estate to his American-born grandson Joseph-Lucien Bonaparte (1824-1865)
+in Florence, Italy, where he died in 1844.
+He bequeathed the Point Breeze estate to his American-born grandson Joseph-Lucien Bonaparte (1824-1865)

 , 3rd Prince of Canino & Musignano.
 But, after three years, he put it up for auction and in 1847 it was purchased by Thomas Richards (1780-1860)

 , founder of Jackson Glass Works at Batsto, New Jersey.
-He paid a mere $30,500 for the mansion that had cost $60,000 to build, and the price also included the contents that Bonaparte had not taken back with him to Europe.
+Richards paid a mere $30,500 for the mansion that had cost $60,000 to build, and the price also included the contents that Bonaparte had not taken back with him to Europe.

 Richards took up residence at Point Breeze with his wife, Anna Bartram (1787-1865)